GalenWright/wright-lab-website/content/contact/how.md

 <br>

 We are always looking for new collaborators and hiring trainees with interest in neurogenomics - please get in contact with us!
-Backgrounds in any of the following areas are an advantagous:
+Backgrounds in any of the following areas are advantagous:
  - Human genetics
  - Neuroscience
  - Bioinformatics (bash, {{< icon name="r-project" pack="fab" >}}, etc.)
  - Stem cells

 {{% callout note %}}
-If you interested in joining the lab as a trainee, please send an [email](mailto:galen.wright@umanitoba.ca?subject=Wright%20Lab%20Trainee%20Application) (**Subject: Wright Lab Trainee Application**) to Galen with the following information:
+If you interested in joining the lab as a trainee, please send an [email](mailto:galen.wright@umanitoba.ca?subject=Wright%20Lab%20Trainee%20Application) to Galen with the following information:
+- **Subject:** Wright Lab Trainee Application
 - One to two page cover letter stating *why* you are interested in joining the group
 - Unofficial transcripts
 - Curriculum Vitae